kamfretoz/Pururu/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <p>
-This is a Multi-Purpose Bot written in Python, Hikari and Lightbulb.
+This is a Multi-Purpose Bot written in Python and built with Hikari and Lightbulb.
 A project that serves as a way for me to learn Python Programming.
 Feel free to explore it by yourself!
 </p>